PythonRSAS/pythonrsas.github.io/_posts/2021-12-28-1-SAS-macro-variable-like-in-Python.md

 1. when defining a function inputs
 2. when calling the function

-# Similarity 1: When defining a function
+# 1: When defining a function

 In Python,
 **\***: mean that the argument can be any length of positional arguments (conventionally written as